Information about the 2021 census

 Census 2021

-The 2021 census will be mainly digital.
-Most households will receive a letter containing a unique code that provides access to an online questionnaire.
+The 2021 census was mainly digital.
+Most households will have received a letter containing a unique code that provided access to an online questionnaire.

-Some households may receive a paper questionnaire that must be completed and returned to the census office.
+Some households may have received a paper questionnaire that needed to be completed and returned to the census office.

 Census information

-If you would like more information about the census, please visit the Census website.
+If you would like more information about the Census 2021, please visit the Census website.

 You can find information about Census 2011 on the Office for National Statistics - 2011 census website page.